grinnell-cs/csc151-images/_labs/conditionals.md

   operations, `if`, `when`, and `cond`.
 preimg: true
 notes: |
   This lab is long.
-It may require two days of class.
-Perhaps
+It requires two days of class.
+It requires two days of classes even after Sam shortening.
-    we should leave the ZoB stuff for another day.
   We might want to add a tracing problem that doesn't use #t and #f.
 ---
 We may have reached the point in which you need fewer instructions.
 So